 By Yuki Nakayama, Ecology Center Writer, and Bailey Flannery, Environmental Storyteller Fellow

 Organic grass turf is cheaper and safer, yet artificial turf is marketed as an "innovative green solution" that's recyclable and maintenance-free.
-Despite the greenwashing, artificial turf pollutes through microplastics, lead, and PFAS, making it an environmental issue.
+Despite the greenwashing, artificial turf pollutes through microplastics, hazardous plastic additives, and PFAS, making it an environmental issue.
 Now, public athletic fields are the battleground for key decisions on environmental and health safety at various levels of local government.

 The Ecology Center interviewed Diana Carpinone and Tracy Stewart, community organizers who oppose artificial turf.
-Carpinone created Non-Toxic Communities to provide toxic-free play spaces for her child.
-Stewart, a fourth-generation Medway, Massachusetts resident, fought her city’s plans for new artificial turf fields.
+Carpinone created Non Toxic Communities to provide toxic-free play spaces for her child.
+Stewart, a fourth-generation Medway, Massachusetts resident, fought her town’s plans for new artificial turf fields.
 Both women shared lessons from a decade in the artificial turf debate.

 Artificial Turf: Plastic, Polluting, and More Expensive

-Artificial turfs are made from plastic and often recycled tire waste.
-These materials create microplastics and leach toxic chemicals.
-Stewart cited research by Zhenyu Tian showing artificial turf from tires contributes to salmon deaths.
+Artificial turfs are made from plastic and often contain infill from tire waste.
+These materials create macro- and microplastic pollution and leach toxic chemicals.
+Stewart cited research by Dr. Zhenyu Tian showing artificial turf infill from tires contributes to salmon deaths.
 Human health is at risk, too.
 The Ecology Center co-authored a study linking artificial turf to illnesses like heart attack, stroke, and diabetes.
-Jeff Gearhart, Ecology Center Research Director, noted that ongoing studies show that older artificial turfs become more dangerous over time.
+Jeff Gearhart, Ecology Center Research Director, noted that ongoing studies suggest that older artificial turfs become more dangerous over time.

 Children and youth athletes use athletic fields the most.
 Artificial turf poses short- and long-term health risks, especially for children.
 Studies show ACL injuries are more likely on artificial turf fields because it traps feet during pivots, increasing knee strain.
-Endocrine-disrupting chemicals from turf may cause future fertility problems.
-Many of these risks can be reduced by using organic grass fields.
+Endocrine-disrupting chemicals in artificial turf are also a concern.
+Many of these risks can be reduced by using sustainably managed or organic natural grass fields.

 Artificial turf is often not cost-effective.
 Stewart pointed out that installation can cost $2 million or more.
 This does not include ongoing maintenance costs, which increase as the field ages.
-Carpinone said that not maintaining artificial turf—that is, not cleaning or removing contaminated infill, controlling dust from the turf that emits VOCs (volatile organic compounds) , and ensuring proper drainage—may increase risks.
-These include greater exposure to toxic chemicals, higher infection risk from turf burns, and more heat-related illnesses because synthetic turf heats up without regular maintenance.
+Stewart noted that disposal and replacement costs are often not considered up front when schools or municipalities are making budgeting decisions.
+Carpinone said that not adequately maintaining existing artificial turf, or ensuring protective heat, hardness, and use policies are in place——may further increase the risks from inherent hazards.
+These include a harder surface with less impact absorption, exposure to toxic chemicals, higher infection risk from turf burns, and more heat-related illnesses because synthetic turf heats up.

 Stewart described how artificial turf disposal in Pennsylvania results in hidden costs.
-While turf is stored on farms at a low fee, toxic chemicals can seep into the soil, resulting in much higher costs.
-Many farmers are left with turf when disposal companies go out of business.
+While turf is stored on farms at a low fee, toxic chemicals can seep into the soil.
+Farmers can be left with turf when disposal companies go out of business.
 Sometimes, turf is dumped illegally.
-These unclear costs burden communities for years.
+These costs can burden communities for years.
 We need strong regulations to ensure turf is safely disposed of at the end of its life.

 Organic Grass: Cheaper, Safer, and Environmental

 Organic grass fields are cheaper and safer thanks to advances in maintenance.
-Grass does not need high levels of pesticides; organic methods like compost topdressing control weeds.
+Grass does not need synthetic pesticides; organic methods like frequent aeration, compost topdressing, proper mowing, and regular overseeding can control weeds and compaction.
 Choosing artificial turf to avoid pesticides ignores the toxic chemicals it contains.
-Carpinone also said reclaimed water can be used for natural grass, reducing local water demand.
+Carpinone also said organic management increases soil organic matter which holds more water, reducing the need for irrigation.
+And unlike artificial turf that requires potable water for irrigation, reclaimed water can be used for natural grass, reducing local water demand.

 Actions Prioritizing People over Profits